okkosh/Vertical-home-screen-for-firefox-os-v1.x/README.md

 Steps For Building :-

-1 - Clone this repo into your gaia checkout:
+1 - Clone this repo branch Tarako-devices into your gaia checkout:

-git clone https://github.com/ErEXON/Vertical-home-screen-for-firefox-os-v1.x.git apps/firefoxos-vertical-home
+git clone -b tarako-devices https://github.com/ErEXON/Vertical-home-screen-for-firefox-os-v1.x.git apps/my-homescreen

 2 - Reset your device to install the homescreen: